haddasbronfman/cloudland-otel-workshop/README.md

           grpc:
           http:
     processors: # processors are run on data between being received and being exported
-      batch: # we want to use batch span processor, which waits for a batch of spans before it exportes them
+      batch: # a batch span processor waits for a batch of spans before it exports them
     exporters: # where to export the traces
       jaeger: # 1. to jaeger
         endpoint: 0.0.0.0:14250